Friends and Food: Always in Season in Italy

 And finally, in the cold season, Marco and Raffaella invited me to a porcini mushroom hunt in the heart of Montalcino’s abundant woods, a quest which turned out to be very successful and which we crowned with a fire-cooked polenta right out there in the middle of the rolling hills.

-Should you like to know more about Raffaella’s cooking classes, please do not hesitate to send Katja an email.
-Even though she is based in Montalcino, Raffaella is always happy to come with her professional paraphernalia to any one of our villas in the Chianti or the Maremma, and unveil some of the best secrets of Tuscan cuisine.
+Should you like to know more about these cooking classes, please do not hesitate to send Katja an email.
 All cooking classes resort to fresh seasonal produce – gluten-free and vegan or vegetarian, if you so wish, – and can be accompanied by a tasting of excellent Brunello wines.

 Mouth-watering, isn’t it?